Do you remember playing Twister when you were a kid?

 Nothing much has changed.
 Twister is still awesome, and my kids do the same thing I did all those years ago, giggling and shrieking like maniacs till they fall in a heap.
 It’s just plain good fun.

-In a moment of sneaky parenting genius, I decided to harness that good fun and use it to help my kids practise their spelling words.
+In a moment of sneaky parenting genius, I decided to harness that good fun and use it to help my kids practice their spelling words.

 Learning spelling words may be the most boring thing ever (cue eye-rolling from all my kids!), but not when you play Twister Spelling!
 It’s true, this clever family game can even make spelling words fun.